a1zubair/Telco_Dataset_Analysis/README.md

    - Lower monthly charges are associated with reduced churn rates, implying that affordability plays a crucial role in customer retention.
    - However, as monthly charges increase, the churn rate also rises, indicating that higher costs may be a significant factor driving customers to discontinue the service.

+## 5. Data Preprocessing
+### 5.1 Analysis of Missing Values and Outliers
+The dataset was rigorously examined for missing values and outliers to ensure data quality and integrity.

+  a.
+Missing Values:
+   - A thorough check confirmed that the dataset contained no missing values, eliminating the need for imputation or data cleaning in this aspect.

+  b.
+Outliers:
+   - Boxplots were created for numerical features, including tenure, MonthlyCharges, and TotalCharges.
+While some mild outliers were observed, they were not significant enough to warrant removal or adjustment, as they represented valid variations in customer behavior rather than data anomalies.
+These outliers were retained to preserve the dataset's integrity and to ensure a realistic model.

+### 5.2 Feature Engineering
+To streamline the dataset and simplify feature analysis, the following adjustments were made to categorical variables with specific unique values:

+  a.
+Variables with Yes, No, and No Internet:
+   - For features like OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV, and StreamingMovies, the value No Internet was replaced with No. This adjustment ensured consistency in categorical responses and reduced unnecessary complexity.

+  b.Phone Service Variable:
+   - For the PhoneService feature, the value No Phone Service was replaced with No. Similarly, in the MultipleLines feature, No Phone Service was also standardized to No.

+  c.Payment Method Variable:
+   - The PaymentMethod feature initially contained four categories: 'Electronic check', 'Mailed check', 'Bank transfer (automatic)', and 'Credit card (automatic)'.
+During preprocessing, this feature was simplified into three categories: 'automatic', 'mailed check', and 'electronic'.
+The 'automatic' category combines 'Bank transfer (automatic)' and 'Credit card (automatic)', as these represent similar automated payment methods.
+The 'Electronic check' category was retained separately due to its notably high churn rate, making it critical for deeper analysis to understand its impact on customer behavior.

+### 5.3 Encoding
+The dataset contained both categorical and binary features that required encoding to prepare the data for machine learning algorithms.
+The following steps were applied:

+  a.
+One-hot-encoding was applied to Contract, Payment Method and Internet Services

+  b.
+Binary Encoding was applied to the rest of the features to turn No into 0 and Yes into 1

+### 5.3 Standardization
+StandardScaler applied to numerical features (tenure, MonthlyCharges, TotalCharges_log).